ryan-p-randall/monthly-planning-files/README.md

 ### phone text editors

-As for the phone side of things… [Editorial](https://omz-software.com/editorial/) is the only iOS editor I know of that will quickly let you move through markdown files by heading.
-I hope it gets an update soon and/or that this feature begins being common in phone editors, of which there are [more than a few](https://brettterpstra.com/ios-text-editors/).
+As for the phone side of things, [Editorial](https://omz-software.com/editorial/) is unfortunately the only iOS editor I know of that will quickly let you move through markdown files.
+In addition to simple scrolling, the file's title doubles as a scrollable table of contents based on headings.
+This single feature makes it far faster to get to the last week of a month!

+Hopefully Editorial gets an update soon, and/or this feature begins being common in phone editors.
+Here are [more than a few iOS options](https://brettterpstra.com/ios-text-editors/).

 If you know of others phone editors that let users move through markdown files by heading, please let me know.
 Maybe submit a comment as an issue here on Github?